BEST PLACES TO VISIT IN KOCHI!

 GETTING AROUND KOCHI

-One of the best ways to get around in order to visit all of the Kochi points of interest is by tuk-tuk.
+One of the best ways to get around in order to check out all of the best places to visit in Kochi is by tuk-tuk.

 The minimum cost for a tuk-tuk ride is 30 rupees for up to 2km and for a 5km ride, the cost is around 100 rupees.